Reviews You Can Rely On

 Number of Burners 1

 The Solaire Everywhere infrared grill is a unique product on our roster and performs very well in a few categories.
-First, it is very small and compact, and its construction is tight and carries quietly.
+First, it is very small and compact, and its construction is tight, allowing it to be carried quietly.
 Most importantly, the high-powered ceramic “flameless” burner that sits below a carefully designed grate of v-shaped bars cooks steaks better than anything else in our review.
 Heat can be very high and is delivered rapidly.
 For those excellent cuts of red meat that require nothing more than a touch of flame, this is the best portable grill on the market.

 Unfortunately, the uncompromising high-heat cooking performance means there are tradeoffs.
 The Solaire Everywhere is rather specialized.
 For instance, the small grill top only has enough space for one or two steaks at a time.
 Next, it is extremely pricey.
 In fact, it is on par with the price point of our favorite full-sized grill, the Weber Traveler.
 Finally, the most notable problem is that low-heat performance is practically nonexistent.
 Although the heat is adjustable, we would describe the settings as “High” to “Extremely High.”
 Furthermore, the only purpose of the lid is portability; you cannot close it while cooking.
 While the Solaire Everywhere does a great job of cooking steaks, it is nearly impossible to cook other foods well.
 While substantially larger than the Solaire, the Coleman Roadtrip 285 is another option for those who need more low heat control when grilling.
 Additionally, the Roadtrip offers a large cooking area ideal for multiple items at once.